bcprescott/bcprescott.github.io/public/blog/intro-gan.md

 ---
-layout: post
 title: Introduction to Generative Networks
-date: 2022-09-26 00:00:00 +0600
+category: ['GAN', 'Deep Learning']
+heroImage: /public/images/arch1.png
-description: Basic introduction to Generative Adversarial Networks and how they work. # Add post description (optional)
+description: Basic introduction to Generative Adversarial Networks and how they work.
-img: arch1.png # Add image post (optional)
-tags: [GAN, Deep Learning] # add tag
+author: Ben Prescott
+date: September 26, 2022
+readTime: 6 min read
 ---

 This idea came about while in the process of writing another article regarding classifying plant disease using synthetic data.